A2osX/A2osX/_Docs/ProDOS.md

 >### **Repeating this note because it is important: As with any new critical piece of software such as an operating system that handles writing to disks, you should test this software extensively before using it with any disks, volumes, images, data containing valuable information!** #

+- up to 10 VCBs
 - Added lowercase support
 - Extended syntax for filenames with the 1st char in  . _ a-z A-Z and char 2-15 in . _ a-z A-Z 0-9
+- Direct R/W to Ramworks banks up to 16Mb
 - Enhanced IRQ manager (does NOT support //e OLD roms)
+- Support for DS1216e (No Slot Clock)
+- Support for ROMce Clock
-- Adds support for No Slot Clock and //gs internal clock to existing ThunderClock driver
+- Support for DS1215 Clock
-- ThunderClock supports years through 2023
+- ThunderClock supports years through 2026
+- Enhanced Quit Code able to launch .BIN and .BAS files
 - Smaller on Disk, loads faster
 - PAKed version available (even smaller on disk) for use with 140K floppies
+- Added BlockDev remap from any slot to any slot, up to 14 devices, if 14 devices mounted, /RAM wont install
 - Added SmartPort remap from any slot to any slot, up to 14 devices, if 14 devices mounted, /RAM wont install

 **VERY IMPORTANT**: ProDOS FX allows for the files **File**, **file**, **fiLE** and **FILE** all to exist in the same directory.
 They are unique to ProDOS FX.
 This may (**IS LIKELY**) incompatible with other operating systems accessing the same volumes, most notably GSOS.
 This is also true of files that start with . (dot or period) and _ (underscore).
 Testing and care should be taken when using these features on volumes that you plan to share with other operating systems.